NotAhad/PokeOS/README.md

 # PokéOS: A Dynamic Pokémon Web Application

 PokéOS is a dynamic and engaging Pokémon web application that integrates the Pokémon API to provide an optimized and accessible experience.
-The project features a dynamic Pokédex, a Pokémon comparison tool, a favorites tracker with persistent state, and an interactive guessing game.
-Built with React, Tailwind CSS, and TypeScript, PokéOS demonstrates proficiency in state management, memoization, debounced input handling, and modern UI design practices.
+The project features a dynamic Pokédex, a Pokémon comparison tool, a favorites tracker with persistent state and an interactive guessing game.
+Built with React, Tailwind CSS and TypeScript.
+PokéOS demonstrates proficiency in state management, memoization, debounced input handling and modern UI design practices.

 ## Table of Contents